|

 that support your shoulders, knees etc. In addition to preventing

-injuries, they serve as a warm ups for the practice.
+injuries, they serve as a warm ups for the practice or games.